 Today is day 5 on this Canberra 5 Day Itinerary and there is still so much you could see and do.
 Here are some suggestions.
 Cockington Green is a miniature village that both young and old would enjoy.
 Everything is a miniature – the castles, the trains, the people, the soccer pitch, the cricket green and even Stonehenge.

 Not wanting to walk around miniatures there are other things you could choose to see including: National Museum, Cockington Green, Questacon, Royal Australian Mint, National Gallery, The Lodge, Zoo, Tidbinbilla Deep Space Communication Base to name a few.
 Or you might have had enough sight seeing and prefer to shop till you drop.
 So use this day to choose something that is of interest to you.
-For some inspiration visit www.visitcanberra.com.au.
+For some more inspiration check out Visit Canberra.

-So there you have it, my Canberra 5 day itinerary to help you make the most of your time.
-As you will find it is quite a vibrant, exciting and interesting city to visit.
-I’d love to hear your thoughts on Canberra in the following comment section.
+So there you have it, my Canberra 5 day itinerary to help you make the most of your time in Canberra and the ACT.
+Canberra is a vibrant, exciting and interesting city to visit and I hope you include it in your own travels around Australia.
+I’d love to hear your thoughts on your visit to Canberra in the comment section following.